 - The availability of conducting e-bank inquiries, etc

 Startups or SMEs with certain trading volumes are more likely to be a big fan of these e-banking solutions.
-Neat business account seems to be the most popular choice as it also offers users with a local bank account number.
-Considering a package of Hong Kong company formation with Neat business bank account would facilitate the process and save time for most startups desired of starting a business in Hong Kong.
+Neat account seems to be the most popular choice as it also offers users a local bank account number.
+Considering a package of Hong Kong company formation with Neat account would facilitate the process and save time for most startups desired of starting a business in Hong Kong.
 This is reasonable for us to understand why the emergence of these fintech services is more and more gaining attention.

 Need more insights into EMIs?
 Here is a blog for you: Alternatives to traditional banks in Hong Kong

 4. Keynotes on choosing your best bank in Hong Kong

 Above are some recommended options for you to consider when choosing the best bank in Hong Kong.
 However, determining the ideal bank in Hong Kong maybe not that easy.

 There are certain parameters that you should take into account to reach your desired option.
 Prominent of those considerations, do get a bank that will be best in fit with your demand – i.e, you prefer the bank with a lower deposit and minimum balance requirement or the world-class bank which will facilitate your business venture by providing its high-end banking products.